rafszul/prosePublic/diasporaChangemakers.net/change or be changed/hi there.md

 - devBlog: new features, announcements and discussion about the direction of the development

-- wiki: network documentation
+- docs: network documentation

 - fAQ: questions posed more than five times end up here so everyone is in the know

 - qandA: fix your make up, gather your thoughts and shoot us your personal message, ask a question or request a feature

-- template: we are the playmakers and we are on a quest to bring awesomenes of web tech to those who have proficiencies in languages different than the ones which could be rendered by modern web browsers.
+- change: we are the playmakers and we are on a quest to bring awesomenes of web tech to those who have proficiencies in languages different than the ones which could be rendered by modern web browsers.

 ### course related sites: